When a dog has a body temperature that is higher than normal, he is having a fever.

 Make sure that your dog continues to eat and drink and take his temperature a few times a day.
 If his body temperature goes over 104.5°F, take him to the vet immediately.

-In the meantime, give some vitamin C to your dog to boost his immune system.
+In the meantime, give some vitamin C supplements to your dog to boost his immune system.
 (Dosage: 5-10 mg/lb, 2-3 times daily).